-Where confidential materials are directly received by the exams office, s/he is responsible for receipt, safe storage and safe transmission, whether in CD or hard copy format.
-S/he will download and distribute marksheets for teaching staff to use.
+Where confidential materials are directly received by the exams officer, they are responsible for receipt, safe storage and safe transmission, whether in CD or hard copy format.

+They will download and distribute marksheets for teaching staff to use.

 Access Arrangements